Jeff Cohn Cellars Story

 While Jeff is the artist who creates our “vinous elixirs” as Robert M. Parker, Jr., calls them, Alexandra is the glue that binds our team, and the Jeff Cohn family.
 “Ask Alexandra,” can be heard every day at the tasting room, office, and winery.
 She knows the business inside and out.
 From production to accounting, Alexandra seamlessly changes her hats like a performer changes costumes.
 She is an accountant by trade, managing all financial aspects of the business, but she’s no bean counter.
 Her creativity shines through in all that we do.
 From label designs, marketing, and wine club administration to tasting room design, event coordination, and managing sales, you can see Alexandra’s mark on everything that we do.
 Her favorite job is being a wife and mother.
 She loves to cook, bake, and entertain in between carpooling, taking care of two teenage girls, and training a new puppy.
 She is creative, crafty, and has more energy than the rest of the team put together.
 Her enthusiasm is contagious, encouraging us all to think outside of the box while not reinventing the wheel.

 Jeff and Alexandra’s JC Cellars became well known for some unique offerings starting with their Rhodes Vineyard Zinfandel which was ready to harvest on the day that their first daughter Isabel was born and then again on her first birthday.
 Since then, Isabel’s name adorns a Zinfandel label each vintage.
 She is easy-going, loves to laugh and her smile lights up the room, but as any teenager making their way through this world, she does have her darker moments.
 “I liken my Zinfandel to her personality, vibrant and fresh, sunshine in a bottle, but also has a little darkness or depth to make it intriguing and interesting.”
 Currently Isabel’s name adorns the 2014 Sweetwater Springs Zinfandel.
 Isabel can be found some days on the road driving around with her Dad to check on the vines as they mature.
-She will be going off to Sonoma State this fall to study Graphic Design and Music.
-She is a very talented guitar player and has dedicated time and efforts to raise money for instruments and by giving guitar lessons to budding musicians at the Boys and Girls Club of Alameda.
+Currently attending Berkeley City College, she will be going off to Portland in the Fall of 2018 to study Graphic Design and Music.
+She is a very talented guitar player and has dedicated time and efforts receiving her Girl Scout Gold Award by raising money for instruments and giving guitar lessons to budding musicians at the Boys and Girls Club of Alameda.

 The latest addition to our family is our Irish Terrier puppy Riley.
 She has big shoes to fill as we said goodbye to our beloved Welsh Terrier Abby last year, but as Riley matures, she will become part of our winery team.